root-7325/PewPew-Server-Emulator/README.md

 It's supports both PewPew and PewPew2, difference only in game host.

 ## How to connect:
- - You should figure out this by yourself.
+ - Added script to [docs](https://github.com/root-7325/PewPew-Docs), but still - how to use it you should find out by yourself 🙃

 ## What implemented:
  - Database (for leaderboard)